 Through the compensation arrangements described above, a significant portion of each executive's compensation is contingent on our company-wide performance.
 Therefore, the realization of benefits by the executive is closely aligned with our achievements and increases in stockholder value.
 We remain committed to this philosophy of paying for performance, recognizing that the competitive market for talented executives and the volatility of our business may result in highly variable compensation in any particular time period.
 The Human Capital Committee gives careful consideration to our executive compensation program, including each element of compensation for each executive.
 The Human Capital Committee believes the executive compensation program is reasonable relative to the peer group.
-The Human Capital Committee also believes that the compensation program gives each executive appropriate incentives, based on the executive's responsibilities, achievements and ability to contribute to our performance.
+The Human Capital Committee also believes that the compensation program gives each executive appropriate incentives, based on the executive's negromance.
 Finally, the Human Capital Committee believes that our compensation structure and practices encourage management to work for real innovation, business improvements and outstanding stockholder returns, without taking unnecessary or excessive risks.